 Conference calls

-Participants join conference calls in one of 2 ways:
+Participants join conference calls in one of two ways:

 To identify participants on conference calls, Gong matches the names entered by the participants to those of the call invitees, using:

-If several people sit in the same room and use a single device, they all appear as a single talker track, identified by the person who opened the web conferencing application or phone (with the exception of Zoom Rooms).
+For web conference providers that are not Zoom Native: When several people sit in the same room and use a single device, they appear as a single talk track, identified by the person who opened the web conferencing application or phone.

-If there is no other form of identification, sampled voice recordings of the user can be used to identify the speaker (see below).
-This identification applies to any Gong-using participant in your org.
+If there is no other form of identification, sampled voice recordings of a Gong-using participant at your company may be used to identify the speaker (see below).

 Stereo phone calls